Learning Neural Acoustic Fields: Details of the compression baselines

 If uncompressed, the precomputed spatial acoustic field can reach gigabyte or terabyte sizes depending on probe density, scene size, and bandwidth of the impulse.
 When applied to gaming and virtual reality applications, minimizing the space taken up by these acoustic representations is critical and have been widely studied.

 We utilize two state-of-the-art lossy coding methods applied to the audio.
 They are respectively Advanced Audio Coding (AAC-LC) and Xiph Opus.
 These two methods were chosen because they are in widespread usage for media encoding, are among the best coding methods for a given bitrate, and have high quality open-source implementations available.
+The bitrates were selected on the basis of attempting to match the size of the NAFs representations, while being allowed by the respective encoders.

 We describe the parameters and additional details for these two coding methods.